VeljkoDimic/SL3-Compiler/README.md

 The compiler consists of a lexer, an SLR parser, and LLVM code generation.
 The compiler reads input at the lexing stage, parses into a parse tree, and then transpiles to LLVM and compiles LLVM.

-To use SL3, please first download [LLVM](https://llvm.org/docs/GettingStarted.html) (I suggest using [homebrew](https://embeddedartistry.com/blog/2017/2/20/installing-clangllvm-on-osx) on OSX).
+To use SL3, please first download [LLVM](https://llvm.org/docs/GettingStarted.html) (If you are on OSX, I suggest using [homebrew](https://embeddedartistry.com/blog/2017/2/20/installing-clangllvm-on-osx)).
 Make sure the llvm executables are in your $PATH.

 For some example programs, take a look at test/.